goub0000/housing-mlops-deployment/README.md

 # Housing Price Prediction with MLOps

 This repository demonstrates a simple MLOps implementation for a housing price prediction model.
-It uses a pre-trained machine learning model to predict house prices based on various features and provides a user-friendly web interface for making predictions.
+It uses a machine learning model to predict house prices based on various features and provides a user-friendly web interface for making predictions.

 ## Dataset